gitezri/owasp-zap-base/README.md

 172.17.0.2 www.xvwa.com xvwa.

-This way the resolves to my locally create web application.
-Remember it is illegal to access privately data with out a written consent.
-That's is way we are hacking or testing ourself.
+This way it resolves to my locally created web application.
+Remember it is illegal to access private data without a written consent.
+That's way we are hacking our own web site.

 ## References